About Protect Thacker Pass

 Thacker Pass is a physical feature in Humboldt County Nevada, part of the McDermott Caldera approximately 60 miles northwest of Winnemucca.
 It was formed 16 mil + years ago, is traditional and unceded territory of the Paiute and Shoshone people, and is United States Bureau of Land Management (BLM) public land.
-The traditional Paiute name of Thacker Pass is Pee-hee-mm-huh meaning “rotten moon.”
-Now it is also the proposed site for a massive lithium mine that would destroy the area and valuable habitat for the creatures who live there.
+The traditional Paiute name of Thacker Pass is Peehee Mu’huh meaning “rotten moon.”
+Now it is also the site of a massive lithium mine under construction, that is destroying the area and valuable habitat for the creatures who live there.

 It is a stunningly biodiverse, wild, expansive, and beautiful desert in the mountains.